petersulyok/asrock_z390_taichi/README.md

+﻿
 # asrock_z390_taichi
 [Lm-sensors](https://github.com/lm-sensors/lm-sensors) configuration for [ASRock Z390 Taichi](https://www.asrock.com/mb/Intel/Z390%20Taichi/index.asp) motherboards on Linux.

 **Warning:** this configuration is hardware dependent, can work properly only on this motherboard!
-You have to modify the configuration if you want to use it on different hardware.
-All vendors and motherboards are using SIO chips differently.
+You have to modify the configuration if you want to use it on different motherboard.

+Update: The configuration file has been added to [lm-sensors project](https://github.com/lm-sensors/lm-sensors).

 ## The motherboard
-ASRock installed two SIO  (Super I/O) chips on Z390 Taichi motherboard to handle multiple fans and voltage lines.
+ASRock used two super I/O (SIO) chips on Z390 Taichi motherboards to handle multiple fans, temperature and voltage lines:
  - primary SIO is **Nuvoton NCT6791D**
  - secondary SIO is **Nuvoton NCT5567D**